landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-seo/README.txt

 == Changelog ==

+= 1.9.4 - March 7, 2022 =
+* NEW: Adding new setting (`seo_offset`) that allows for offsetting the SEO pagination to start at page/2.
+This allows for users to run a query before ALM and still use SEO as they normally would.
+* FIX: Fixed issue with SEO and Preloaded element not getting the 'alm-preloaded' classname..
+* UPDATE: Code Cleanup.

 = 1.9.3 - May 1, 2020 =
 * UPDATE - Updated default setting for `Scroll to Page` to false for better UX and accessibility.

 = 1.9.2 - August 6, 2019 =